Lycurgus1/AWS_Start_code/README.md

 	- Normally an individual key pair would be created
 13. Download the relevant SSH key
 	- Place it an easy to reference location

+## What is AWS?
+**Infastructure as a service**
+- AWS provides server space and computing capacity amongst many other services it offers

+**What is EC2"
+- EC2 is Amazon Elastic Compute Cloud Capacity.
+It provides computing capacity over the cloud

+## What are "envionments"
+**Definition**
+- Environments are where code is run

+**Types**
+- Production is where the developers test it
+- Testing - Where the code is tested vigorously
+- Deployment - Where code is deployed to customers from